 You should note that more weight on this machine reduces the driving range that it is capable of.

-What could be better: At the moment, there isn’t anything we dislike about the scooter.
+Which disadvantages must you keep in mind?
+At the moment, there isn’t anything we dislike about the scooter.

 Another heavy-duty pick is the Pride Mobility 18S710EA 4-Wheel Victory 10 Scooter.
 Its ability to handle 400 pounds of weight puts it a notch above other scooters.
 Of course, most people don’t weigh anywhere close to 400 pounds.
 However, you can get close to that limit if you fill-up the basket on the front of the scooter.